Why Ungoverned AI Became Harder to Insure — and What Comes Next

 All originated in the boundary where the model was permitted to act.

-This is the governance gap the market has no language for — yet.
+This is the governance gap the market has been missing language for: Action Governance at the Commit Layer.

-4. The Hard Truth: The World Built the Wrong Layer First
+4. The Hard Truth: The World Built the Wrong Discipline First

 1. Data governance — what information flows.